 Well, it isn’t too hard to figure out which Bullfrog game I’ll start reviewing for this retrospective.
 And it’s only fair that I start with Bullfrog’s first and possibly biggest success ever: Populous.

 Populous is a managerial/strategy game developed by Bullfrog and published by Electronic Arts.
 It was originally released in 1989 for the Amiga, Atari ST and DOS.
 The following year, it was ported to the Genesis/Megadrive, PC-98, Sharp X68000 and the SNES/Super Nintendo.
 In 1991, it was ported to the Master System and Turbografx-16.
 In 1992, it was ported to the Acorn 32-bit and the following year for the Macintosh.
-In 2011, it was re-released for Windows at GOG.com.
+In 2011, it was re-released for Windows.

-Peter Molyneux came up with the initial idea of Populous, first by watching Glenn Corpes’ work and then by experimenting with the AI, in which small sprites (called “peeps” by Molyneux) travel through the land until they encountered water.
+Peter Molyneux came up with the initial idea of Populous first by watching Glenn Corpes’ work and then by experimenting with the AI, in which small sprites (called “peeps” by Molyneux) travel through the land until they encountered water.
 And then, after increasing and reducing the terrain into flatland, the peeps were programmed to build houses that would grow in size the more flatland would be available to them.
 To help the team visualise the gameplay, they used LEGO blocks.

 But before looking at said gameplay, let’s first look at the covers, shall we?

-This is the first and most famous cover and I have to say that it’s a good art rendition of the core gameplay itself.
+This is the first and most famous cover and I have to say that it’s a good art rendition of the game itself.
 While it doesn’t give the players nearly any indication of what the game is really about, one can’t deny that it’s visually striking to say the least.

 This is the US SNES cover and it’s just a poor man’s version of the original cover.
 They tried to make it more compelling in order to convey action, but as you’ll see, Populous is anything but an action game.